 Though it would have been nice to have backup, Alex understood Jack’s reluctance to go out of his way.
 “All right.”
 Really though, Alex would have backup.
 Just a different kind.
 He brushed his hand against his right hip, a grim smile lifting his lips as he felt the hard bulge of his Glock 19.
 He was glad he was carrying today.
-He often left his weapon at home, but after all the craziness of the Covid pandemic and the civil unrest that seemed to be a constant around the country, he felt a little safer knowing he was armed.
-He’d tried to get Melissa to carry—she’d gotten her Conceal Carry Permit—but she hadn’t felt the need, even though she had a small pistol, a .380.
+He often left his weapon at home, but after all the craziness of the recent pandemic and the civil unrest that seemed to be a constant around the country, he felt a little safer knowing he was armed.
+He’d tried to get Melissa to carry—she’d gotten her Concealed Carry Permit—but she hadn’t felt the need, even though she had a small pistol, a .380.

 Wondering if Jack carried, Alex asked, “You armed?”

 “Always,” Jack said with a grin as he adjusted the pack on his back.

 Jack had never seemed like the kind of person who was into guns, so Alex was rather surprised.

 “You?”
 Jack asked, his forehead furrowed like he doubted it.

 “Yeah,” Alex said, his expression neutral.

 “Really?”
 Jack’s tone held a note of disbelief.